StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/SpeziLLMOpenAI.md

 }
 ```

-The OpenAIModule injects an ``OpenAIModel`` in the SwiftUI environment to make it accessible thoughout your application.
+The OpenAIModule injects an ``OpenAIModel`` in the SwiftUI environment to make it accessible throughout your application.

 ```swift
 class ExampleView: View {